 Students with delinquent balances at the College (tuition and fees, financial aid billings, loans, housing, meal plan, library fines, etc.) must pay these fees in full to avoid assessment of additional collection costs.

-The Finance Office applies registration and transcript holds each semester.
+Finance & Accounting applies registration and transcript holds each semester.
 These holds are required because we cannot allow registration or the release of transcripts when a balance is due.

 Failure to pay the balance will result in holds preventing registration, diplomas and transcripts.
 Holds could also prevent the release of financial aid.

-The Finance Office is responsible for the recovery of delinquent accounts and funds owed to New College of Florida.
+Finance & Accounting is responsible for the recovery of delinquent accounts and funds owed to New College of Florida.

-The Finance Office is available to discuss repayment options.
+Finance & Accounting is available to discuss repayment options.
 All student information is kept strictly confidential.
 In the event that due diligence has been exhausted and an agreeable repayment has not been achieved, the Finance Office will refer accounts to one of several contracted collection agencies.
 The same safeguard of student information is exercised by these agencies, as well as the credit bureaus they report to.

 In order for New College staff to discuss students’ account information with parents/guardians, students must provide authorization through the FERPA Authorization Form.